UK Edition. Click here for US version.

-Pregnancy and breast-feeding: The use of Brufen whilst pregnant
+Pregnancy and breast-feeding: The use of Brufen whilst

-Driving and Using Machines: Brufen may make you feel dizzy or
+Driving and Using Machines: Brufen may make you feel dizzy

-or do anything that requires you to be alert.
+machinery or do anything that requires you to be alert.

 How should you take Brufen Retard?

 ALWAYS take Brufen exactly as your doctor has told you.
-If you
+If

-are not sure refer to the label on the carton or check with your
+you are not sure refer to the label on the carton or check with your

 doctor or pharmacist.